mycordaapp/tasks/README.md

 ## Dependencies

-As with everything in [myCorda dot App](https://mycorda.app), this library has minimal dependencies.
+As with everything in [myCorda dot App](https://mycorda.app), this library has minimal dependencies:

 * Kotlin 1.4
 * Java 11